softwarepub/software-card-policies/SPECIFICATION.md

 - Configuration: TOML,
 - Source code: Python.

-RDF examples use the following namespace prefixes which are omitted for brevity:
+RDF examples use the following namespace prefixes (this declaration is omitted for brevity):

 **TODO:** Remove the namespaces we don't need.